aniruddha0pandey/karvachauth/readme.md

 	0.0.1

 COMMANDS:
-	help, h		Shows a list of commands or help for one command login, l	Enter username password to generate token repos, r	list all current repositories
+	help			Shows a list of commands or help for one command login			Enter username password to OAuth token repos			list all current repositories
-	collab, c	list all current collabrators
+	collab			list all current collabrators
-	add, a		add collabrators to repositories
+	add				add collabrators to repositories
+	remove			remove collabrators from repositories

 GLOBAL OPTIONS:
 	--help, -h		show help
 	--version, -v	print the version
 ```